-Our board of directors may, in its sole discretion, prospectively or retroactively waive the ownership limit with respect to one or more stockholders if it determines that such ownership in excess of the ownership limit would not result in our being "closely held" under Section 856(h) of the Code (without regard to whether the ownership interest is held during the last half of a taxable year) or otherwise jeopardize our status as a REIT (for example, by causing any tenant of ours to be considered a "related party tenant" for purposes of the REIT qualification rules).
+The Company's board of directors may, in its sole discretion, prospectively or retroactively waive the ownership limit with respect to one or more stockholders if it determines that such ownership in excess of the ownership limit would not result in the Company being "closely held" under Section 856(h) of the Code (without regard to whether the ownership interest is held during the last half of a taxable year) or otherwise jeopardize the Company's status as a REIT (for example, by causing any tenant of the Company to be considered a "related party tenant" for purposes of the REIT qualification rules).

-As a condition of our waiver, our board of directors may require an opinion of counsel or Internal Revenue Service, or IRS, ruling satisfactory to our board of directors and representations or undertakings from the applicant with respect to preserving our REIT status.
+As a condition of the Company's waiver, the Company's board of directors may require an opinion of counsel or Internal Revenue Service, or IRS, ruling satisfactory to the Company's board of directors and representations or undertakings from the applicant with respect to preserving our REIT status.

-In connection with the waiver of the ownership limit or at any other time, our board of directors may decrease the ownership limit for all other persons and entities; provided, however, that the decreased ownership limit will not be effective for any person or entity whose percentage ownership in our capital stock is in excess of such decreased ownership limit until such time as such person or entity's percentage of our capital stock equals or falls below the decreased ownership limit, but any further acquisition of our capital stock in excess of such percentage ownership of our capital stock will be in violation of the ownership limit.
-Additionally, the new ownership limit may not allow five or fewer "individuals" (as defined for purposes of the REIT ownership restrictions under the Code) to beneficially own more than 49.5% of the value of our outstanding capital stock.
+In connection with the waiver of the ownership limit or at any other time, the Company's board of directors may decrease the ownership limit for all other persons and entities; provided, however, that the decreased ownership limit will not be effective for any person or entity whose percentage ownership in the Company's capital stock is in excess of such decreased ownership limit until such time as such person or entity's percentage of the Company's capital stock equals or falls below the decreased ownership limit, but any further acquisition of the Company's capital stock in excess of such percentage ownership of the Company's capital stock will be in violation of the ownership limit.
+Additionally, the new ownership limit may not allow five or fewer "individuals" (as defined for purposes of the REIT ownership restrictions under the Code) to beneficially own more than 49.5% of the value of the Company's outstanding capital stock.

-Our charter generally prohibits:
+The Company's charter generally prohibits:

-- any person from actually or constructively owning shares of our capital stock that would result in us being "closely held" under Section 856(h) of the Code; and - any person from transferring shares of our capital stock if such transfer would result in shares of our stock being beneficially owned by fewer than 100 persons (determined without reference to any rules of attribution).
+- any person from actually or constructively owning shares of the Company's capital stock that would result in the Company being "closely held" under Section 856(h) of the Code; and - any person from transferring shares of the Company's capital stock if such transfer would result in shares of the Company's stock being beneficially owned by fewer than 100 persons (determined without reference to any rules of attribution).

-Any person who acquires or attempts or intends to acquire beneficial or constructive ownership of shares of our common stock that will or may violate any of the foregoing restrictions on transferability and ownership will be required to give notice immediately to us and provide us with such other information as we may request in order to determine the effect of such transfer on our status as a REIT.
-The foregoing provisions on transferability and ownership will not apply if our board of directors determines that it is no longer in our best interests to attempt to qualify, or to continue to qualify, as a REIT.
+Any person who acquires or attempts or intends to acquire beneficial or constructive ownership of shares of the Company's common stock that will or may violate any of the foregoing restrictions on transferability and ownership will be required to give notice immediately to the Company and provide the Company with such other information as the Company may request in order to determine the effect of such transfer on the Company's status as a REIT.
+The foregoing provisions on transferability and ownership will not apply if the Company's board of directors determines that it is no longer in the Company's best interests to attempt to qualify, or to continue to qualify, as a REIT.